Evan-CTL/omeka/README.markdown

 Then visit `http://localhost:8880/install/install.php` and configure your site.
-If you run into a message that `mod_rewrite` isn't enabled, you may need to manually change the path `/install/install.php` (something seems buggy with omeka's module detection).
+If you run into a message that `mod_rewrite` isn't enabled, you may need to manually change the path to `/install/install.php` (something seems buggy with omeka's module detection).

 This setup should be enough to get started with, but is not ideal for